bvbohnen/X3_Customizer/Documentation.md

 Script Transforms:

+ * Add_CLS_Software_To_More_Docks

+    Requires: None

+      Adds Commodity Logistics Software, internal and external, to all equipment docks which stock Trade Command Software Mk2.
+This is implemented as a setup script which runs on the game loading.
+Once applied, this transform may be disabled to remove the script run time.
+This change is not reversable.

  * Add_Script

     Requires: None

       Add a script to the addon/scripts folder.
 If an existing xml version of the script already exists, it is overwritten.
 If an existing pck version of the script already exists, it is renamed with suffix '.x3c.bak'.
+Note: this is only for use with full scripts, not those defined by diffs from existing scripts.

       * script_name:
         - String, the name of the script to add.
 This should be present in the /scripts directory of this program.
 The name does not need to include the '.xml' suffix, though it may.